 When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created.

+For async functions, ensure that each async call executes one or more operations that relinquish control of the processor when appropriate.

 6.60 Concurrency – Directed termination [CGT]